-The above shift premium shall not apply to vacation, holiday pay, funeral leave, or other paid leave benefit.
+With the exception of sick leave, the above shift premium shall not apply to vacation, holiday pay, funeral leave, or other paid leave benefit.
 Employees who miss an assigned shift for which they would have received a shift premium, shall be entitled to use sick leave as provided in Section 10.16 of this Agreement.